-The privacy-first AI agent
+The AI assistant

 assistant@agent-plum.com